 I’m Anya Chrisanthon host of the New Construction Marketing Podcast and REALTOR® with Keller Williams specializing in new construction.
 I hope you enjoyed watching this video.
 Thank you so much and have a great day!
 Bye!

 Anya Chrisanthon is an experienced new home sales professional and a host of the New Construction Marketing Podcast.
 Her motto is to work smarter, not harder.
-She believes that a solid marketing plan along with automation system for follow up and prospecting is all you need to get consistent sales.
+She believes that a solid marketing plan along with an automation system for follow-up and prospecting is all you need to get consistent sales.
 No talent required!

 See more of Anya’s work and connect with her online: